-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Deborah Shepherd, the conscious and minimalist blogger behind Clothed In Abundance!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Deborah Shepherd, the conscious and minimalist blogger behind Clothed In Abundance!

 // ABOUT DEBORAH //

 Location | Seattle, WA

 Occupation | Mental Health Advocate, Writer/ Speaker, and the Founder of Clothed In Abundance